Detecting practically significant dependencies in metric spaces via distance correlations: Pivotal inference for distance covariance and correlation

 \end{theorem}

-These results can be used to derive a test for the hypothesis \eqref{det2} of a practically significant deviation from independence measured by distance correlation (a similar test can be derived if the the dependence is measured with respect to the distance covariance).
+These results can be used to derive a test for the hypothesis \eqref{det2} of a practically significant deviation from independence measured by distance correlation or distance covariance.
 To be precise, let $w_{1-\alpha}$ denote the $(1-\alpha)$-quantile of the distribution of the random variable

 then, if $\tau >0$, it follows from Theorem \ref{thm:schwache_konvergenz_dcor} and the continuous mapping theorem that

 Therefore, we propose to reject the null hypothesis in \eqref{det2}, whenever